Highlights from B.C.’s Speech from the Throne

 Read more: B.C. appoints Washington envoy for softwood lumber talks

-Here’s are a look at some of the major issues in the speech:
+Here’s a look at some of the major issues in the speech:

 Time to give back